bokeh/bokeh/docs/bokeh/source/docs/user_guide/output/export.rst

 By default (``auto``), Bokeh tries Selenium first and falls back to Playwright.
 This preserves existing behaviour for users who already have Selenium installed.
 If only Playwright is installed, it is used automatically.
-You can override the auto-detection in two ways:
+You can override the auto-detection in three ways:

 **Environment variable** — set ``BOKEH_EXPORT_BACKEND`` to one of ``auto``, ``playwright``, or ``selenium``: